 Your sweet tooth will be satisfied at K104.7's annual Cupcake Festival.
 Photo courtesy of the event

-5. Taste the cupcakes (some 20,000 of them!) at the annual K104.7 Cupcake Festival—held this year on May 5—down Main Street
+5. Taste the cupcakes (some 20,000 of them!) at the annual K104.7 Cupcake Festival—held annually in early May on Main Street.

 The lovely backyard at Homespun Foods is a great place to stop and refuel while exploring Beacon.
 Photo courtesy of the restaurant